 Master of Arts in Christian Leadership

-“Go therefore, and teach all nations…” –Matthew 28:19
+“Go therefore, and teach all nations…” ~Matthew 28:19

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
-Traditionally, the 72 hour Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry, but 36 hour MACL gives the core foundation desired by churches while also providing flexibility in course selection.
+Traditionally, the 72-hour Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry, but 36-hour MACL gives the core foundation desired by churches while also providing flexibility in course selection.
 We offer an MA in Theological Studies (MATS) degree.
 The MATS degree is also 36 hours, but it is a more generalist program which allows students to pursue ministry vocations as well as further academic study.

-Through close interaction with experienced faculty in small, seminar-style classes, students in HBU’s Master of Arts in Christian Leadership program will be challenged to grow intellectually and spiritually in their servant leadership.
+Through close interaction with experienced faculty in small, seminar-style classes, students in HBU’s MACL program will be challenged to grow intellectually and spiritually in their servant leadership.
 One of the greatest strengths of our program is the personal interaction with faculty.
-Our MACL classes are capped so that we can achieve our target of 12-15 students in each so we can get to know you personally.
+Our MACL classes are capped so that we can achieve our target of 12 to 15 students in each so we can get to know you personally.
 In addition, rather than always lecturing and merely giving you all the right answers, our classes are primarily seminar-style, in which we read texts together and discuss them in community, which allows us all to learn from the diverse ministry experiences of those in the classroom.
-This not only encourages a deeper engagement with texts and ideas, but also prepares you to engage in ministry through empathy and .discussion rather than just talking at people.
+This not only encourages a deeper engagement with texts and ideas, but also prepares you to engage in ministry through empathy and discussion.

 We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.
 In addition, we have a growing number of 8-week online classes that allow students the flexibility to fit your lifestyle.